leigler/coreinteraction-s18/contents/contents-8-2.md

 _For April 5_:

-Over break, begin a collection of at least 40 items.
+For next class, bring in at least one collection of 40 items or more.
 In your selection, consider how each object relates to other objects in your growing collection and how it might differentiate itself.

 ## Lectures {lectures}
 - [A Brief History of the Internet](lectures/history-of-the-internet)